PythonCharmers/CoursePreparation/what_to_expect.md

 ## Timing

 Your training course will normally run from 9:00 to roughly 17:00 each day, with breaks of 50 minutes for lunch and 20 minutes each for morning and afternoon tea.

-We recommend that you arrive by 8:45am on the first day so you can settle in before the course starts.
+We highly recommend that you arrive or log in by **8:40am** on the first day so you can settle in and/or try out your computer setup before the course starts.

 ## Exercises